openxc/openxc-python/docs/tools/dump.rst

 Command-line options
 ====================

-A quick overview of all possible command line options can be found via ``--help``.
+An overview of all possible command line options can be found via ``--help``.

-.. cmdoption:: --corrupted

-    Dump unparseable messages (assumed to be corrupted) in addition to valid messages.

-.. include:: ../_shared/common_cmdoptions.rst

 Traces
 =======